Grand jury indicts Puerto Rico boxer in lover’s death

 Amid growing accusations that Puerto Rico’s government hasn’t done enough to protect women and victims of domestic violence, the island’s justice secretary announced Tuesday that prosecutors will now be required to appear in court for probable cause hearings where a judge rules whether an alleged abuser should be arrested.

-The announcement comes amid anger over the case of another woman, Andrea Ruiz, who was recently found burned to death after she filed a domestic violence complaint that a judge dismissed.
+The announcement comes amid anger over the case of another woman, Andrea Ruiz, who was recently killed and her body set on fire after she filed a domestic violence complaint that a judge dismissed.
 Gov. Pedro Pierluisi has said that the government failed Ruiz.

 Sign up for Daily Newsletters